- Marketing plans and strategies

 Along with our highly regarded consultants, who are experts in their fields, we can assist you with complex inclusion projects, independent reviews, policy overhauls or rebranding exercises.
 See our consultants below.

-Maureen Shelley, COO
+Maureen Shelley, CEO

 Maureen Shelley is an experienced marketer, writer, editor and strategist.
 She has Masters degrees in Business Administration and Intellectual Property Law, and a Master of Equity and Social Administration.